EricssonResearch/calvin-base/calvin/tutorial/CalvinTutorial.md

 ### Step 8
 #### CalvinScript

     // Use fan-out instead of Tee actor component DelayCounter(delay) -> integer {
       """An actor which counts from one, with a delay of delay """ source : std.Counter()
-      delay : std.Delay(delay=delay)
+      delay : std.ClassicDelay(delay=delay)

       source.integer > delay.token
       delay.token > integer